Dear Brothers and Sisters,

 - Please use hand sanitizer as you enter.
 There will be gloves available for people who want to use them.
 If you would like to wear a mask, please bring your own.

 - The offering plate will be by the front doors.
 You can put your offering in the plate as you enter or leave or you can mail your offering or use one of our online giving options on our Online Giving page.

 - In keeping with social distancing recommendations, we won’t visit inside the church or entryway before or after service.
 Please feel free to visit outside before or after the service.

-- If you feel safer at home watching online and would like to receive Communion, you can come between 11 and 11:30 am on Sundays to receive Communion.
-Or let Pastor know and we can make a different plan for you to receive Communion.
+- If you feel safer at home watching online and would like to receive Communion, let Pastor know and we can make a different plan for you to receive Communion.